Mobile for Development

 The gender gap won’t close on its own.
 The social, economic and cultural barriers driving it can only be overcome with intervention by all stakeholders — including policymakers — collaborating with the mobile industry.

-The GSMA Connected Women programme focuses on accelerating digital and financial inclusion for women.
-Its mission is to reduce the gender gap in access and use of mobile internet and mobile money services in low- and middle-income countries.
+The GSMA Connected Women programme focuses on accelerating digital and financial inclusion for women across low- and middle-income countries.

 Public Policy Considerations

-Creating a supportive policy environment is an essential first step to making progress towards three objectives.
-Such an environment will help address issues of gender equality and social norms.
+Creating a supportive policy environment is an essential first step to help address issues of gender equality and social norms.
 It must ensure that mobile devices and services are accessible, affordable, usable, safe and relevant for women.
 It must also ensure that women have the skills and confidence to use them.
+For example, policymakers can:

-For example, it is important to ensure appropriate policy and regulation is in place to lower cost and access barriers for customers.
-This can be achieved by reducing mobile-specific taxes, supporting voluntary infrastructure sharing among licensed operators and releasing sufficient spectrum at affordable cost.
+Ensure appropriate policy and regulation is in place to lower cost and access barriers for customers.
+This can be achieved by reducing mobile-specific taxes or by implementing initiatives to help reduce the price of devices and services for consumers.

-Targeted regulatory interventions can also play a key role in addressing the challenges that disproportionately affect women.
-In the context of mobile money for example, the adoption of flexible agent regulation and of tiered know-your-customer (KYC) requirements can go a long way in driving mobile money adoption among women.
+In the case of mobile money, targeted regulatory interventions can also play a key role in addressing the challenges that disproportionately affect women.
+For example, the adoption of flexible agent regulation and of tiered know-your-customer (KYC) requirements can go a long way in driving mobile money adoption among women.
+Regulators should consider allowing and encouraging products that are particularly relevant for women, including the use of mobile money for international remittances or government payments.

 — UN General Assembly, WSIS+10 Outcome Document

-2. ‘Mobile’ or ‘mobile phone’ ownership refers to personally owning a SIM card, or a mobile phone which does not require a SIM; and using it at least once a month.
+- ‘Mobile’ or ‘mobile phone’ ownership refers to having sole or main use of a SIM card (or a mobile phone which does not require a SIM); and using it at least once a month.

 The ability to prove that you are who you say you are and have this information authenticated when interacting with the state or private companies is critical to accessing basic services such as healthcare, education and employment, as well as exercising voting rights or benefiting from financial services.
 Yet World Bank estimates from 2018 indicate that at least one billion people lack any form of officially recognised ID, either paper or electronic.1 This problem disproportionally impacts rural residents, poor people, refugees, women, children and vulnerable groups; and is most pronounced in Africa and Asia.
 The international community has recognised this so-called ‘identity gap’ as a critical barrier to achieving inclusive and sustainable social and economic development.
 Indeed, the ninth target of UN Sustainable Development Goal (SDG) 16 aims for everyone to have a legal identity by 2030.